tweag/nickel/doc/manual/contracts.md

 value` instead.

 Parameters that are also contracts are usually generic.
-In particular, they are not necessarily predicates or validators.
-In consequence, a contract parametrized by another unknown contract must usually be written using the most general constructor `std.contract.custom`.
+In particular, they are not necessarily immediate contracts.
+In consequence, a contract parametrized by another unknown contract must usually be written as [a delayed contract](#delayed-contracts), using the most general constructor `std.contract.custom`.

 One example is the `Nullable` contract, which accepts a value that is either `null` or of some other given format: